badgersow/lock-error-snitch/README.md

 * `j.u.c.l.ReentrantReadWriteLock$WriteLock#lock`
 * `j.u.c.l.ReentrantReadWriteLock$WriteLock#unlock`

-New code does
+Instrumented code does
-1. Before method execution is does dummy recursion to check that we have enough stack space.
+1. Before useful method execution it does dummy recursion of predefined depth to check that we have enough stack space and to provoke StackOverflowError earlier.
-2. Catches errors and stores them to file.
+2. Catches any Throwables and stores them to file.

 These two actions allow us to
 * StackOverflowError inside lock/unlock methods won't corrupt them because they will happen in dummy recursion